grafi-tt/sayhisort/README.md

 # SayhiSort

 **Fast, portable and easy-to-use block merge sort implementation** written in C++17, inspired by [GrailSort](https://github.com/Mrrl/GrailSort).
 It's **in-place**, **stable** and runs in **O(N log(N))** worst-case time complexity.
-The interface is compatible to `std::sort`.
-When compiled as C++20 or later, it's also compatible to `std::ranges::sort`.
+Its interface is compatible to `std::sort` and `std::range::sort` (C++20).

-The implementation purely consists of comparisons and swaps.
-It means **no item is constructed** at runtime.
-Items neither default-constructible nor move-constructible are allowed, as long as they are comparable and swappable.
-Despite the absence of any static buffer, it shows **state-of-the-art performance**.
+**Items have to be just comparable and swappable.** They can be neither default-constructible nor move-constructible.
+The implementation doesn't use any pre-allocated buffer to store items, contrary to other block merge sort implementations.
+Despite the absence of the buffer, it shows **state-of-the-art performance**.

 Substantial effort is made for portability and security. **No floating point number** is used, and the code is carefully written and tested to avoid overflow in any integer-like index type.
-The code has meticulous comments to clarify mathematical invariants.
+There are meticulous comments to clarify mathematical invariants.

-Its name derives from GrailSort, in honor of its auhor [Andrey Astrelin](https://superliminal.com/andrey/biography.html) rest in peace.
+Its name derives from GrailSort, in honor of its author [Andrey Astrelin](https://superliminal.com/andrey/biography.html) rest in peace.
 Pronunciation of “say hi” sounds like the Japanese word 「聖杯（せいはい）」, which means grail.

 ## Usage

 It's header-only C++ library, so just including `sayhisort.h` is fine.
 You can also import CMake external project.
-It provides `sayhisort::sort` function.
+It provides `sayhisort::sort` function, which is compatible to `std::sort`.

 ```cpp